CBSDLab/Intro-to-Stella-interfaces/README.md

 * Use a model in academic presentations to community a "proof of concept" model to colleagues.
 Here's an [example](https://exchange.iseesystems.com/public/psh/bettr/index.html#page1) of a model used by the PI to community the core idea behind their transdisciplinary research.
 * Use an interface to create a **truly** interactive poster session.
 Here's an [example](https://exchange.iseesystems.com/public/psh/human-resiliency/index.html#page1) of an interface presented as an interactive poster allowing users to explore scenarios and different combinations of interventions.
 * Provide a platform for stakeholders to explore implications of policies.
 Here's an [example](https://exchange.iseesystems.com/public/psh/relationship-and-sexual-violence/index.html#page1) of an interface exploring different campus sexual assault prevention and intervention strategies.
+* Develop a prototype multiplayer interactive game for workshops, e.g., for raising awareness and providing tools for addressing collective action problems.